ibm-cloud-docs/cloud-object-storage/info/velero.md

 Configure [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/){:new_window} to connect to your cluster.

-1. Login to the IBM Cloud Platform using the CLI.<br/><br/>*For increased security, it's also possible to store the API key in a file or set it as an environment variable.*
+1. Log in to the IBM Cloud Platform by using the CLI.<br/><br/>*For increased security, it's also possible to store the API key in a file or set it as an environment variable.*
     ```bash
     bx login --apikey <value>
     ```